-Filtered has hosted and supported local artists for the past 4+ years and we are excited to share more about our newly enhanced gallery and FAM – Filtered Artist Membership program.
+Filtered has hosted and supported local artists for the past 6+ years and we are grateful for the opportunity to showcase local multicultural and multimedia art within an intimate and attainable setting.
+With a passion to further enhance artistic exposure and showcase our talented local artists, the Art Gallery at Filtered (AGF) was born.
+The development of AGF also fostered our gallery membership program, our FAM – Filtered Art Membership program.
 We have friends, patrons and cultural enthusiasts from a vast number of backgrounds and locations come in and enjoy our many forms of art over a warm craft beverage.

 Meet our Filtered Art Members (FAM) below!

 “I try to create visually stimulating images in whatever medium I am working: painting, photography, printmaking.
 We spend most of our lives communicating and thinking verbally.
 More attention needs to be given to influences that can be transmitted only visually or tactilely.
 Much ‘information’ about the world cannot be expressed by strings of words or other symbols.”